Soci 180 (Sec. 1): Hands on Thailand (HoT): Service Learning in Chiang Mai

 1. Joining the SJSUHoT listserv

 3. Working with one or more local organizations for at least 15 hours per week

 6. Being familiar with the FAQs About HoT and the HoT Info Guide

 7. Maintaining a journal of experiences, reflections, and social analysis

-9. Following program rules (especially regarding health, safety, SJSU regulations, and Thai laws)
+9. Following all program rules (especially regarding health, safety, SJSU regulations, and Thai laws)

-In addition to many other learning and leisure activities, students can take classes in Thai cooking, massage, yoga, meditation, language, batik, silversmithing, etc.
+In addition to many other learning and leisure activities, students can take classes in Thai cooking, massage, yoga, meditation, language, batik, silversmithing, jewelry making, etc.